Report your sightings

 What happens to my records?

-Your record will go straight the local record centre for Powys; the Biodiversity Information Service (BIS).
+Your record will go straight to the Local Environmental Record Centre for Powys & Brecon Beacons National Park; the Biodiversity Information Service (BIS).
 If you'd like to enter a number of records, we recommend signing up to use BIS WiReD instead; you will be able to share your sightings with the recording community, explore dynamic maps and graphs of your data and make a real contribution to science and conservation.